masak/alma/spec/02-expressions.md

-Just like `&&` and `||` are short-circuiting and will not evaluate the right operand unless necessary, the `&&=` and `||=` operators are short-circuiting and will neither evaluate the right operator, nor do the needless assignment.
+Just like `&&` and `||` are short-circuiting and will not evaluate the right operand unless necessary, the `&&=` and `||=` operators are short-circuiting and will neither evaluate the right operator nor do the assignment unless necessary.

 Just as the right operator of `.` parses differently, so does `.=`.
 Specifically, you should view the `b` of `a .= b` as parsing in the same way